imcity-dev/docs-im-city/pages/2023-approach.md

 &nbsp;

-Each element will have two versions as "digital" for IM.CITY platform and "virtual" for UR.CITY platform, and they will be sold separately in the future.
+Each element will have two versions as "digital" for IM.CITY platform and "artificial" for UR.CITY platform, and they will be sold separately in the future.

-**However, as a sign of appreciation for our community and their support in very early stages, all pre-sale certificates from the Soonaverse Collections will be valid for both the Digital City (IM.CITY) and the Virtual City (UR.CITY).**
+**However, as a sign of appreciation for our community and their support in very early stages, all pre-sale certificates from the Soonaverse Collections will be valid for both the Digital City (IM.CITY) and the Artificial City (UR.CITY).**

 &nbsp;